Skip to Page Content Image: Official Website for the First State Photo: Featured Delaware Image

 9.1 Issuance of Certificate

-9.2.1 Every Inspector inspecting boilers, pressure vessels or nuclear installations in the State of Delaware shall file with the Director the applicable inspection report within thirty (30) days, after the date of inspection.
+9.2 Certificates for boilers, pressure vessels or nuclear installations.
+Every Inspector inspecting boilers, pressure vessels or nuclear installations in the State of Delaware shall file with the Manager of Boiler Safety Program the applicable inspection report within thirty (30) days, after the date of inspection.
+The report can submitted either electronically or by a hard copy.

-9.3.1 If an Inspector finds that the boiler, pressure vessel or nuclear installation is not in safe working condition, or is not provided with the necessary safety appurtenances, or if the appurtenances are improperly arranged, he shall immediately notify the owner or user, and the person in charge of the boiler, of the code violations.
-He shall report the same to the Director, who shall place or cause to be placed on it an official State seal to prevent use of said boiler, pressure vessel or nuclear installation and its appurtenances, until it is put in condition to insure safety of operation.
+9.3 Certificate withdrawn, withheld, or revoked.
+If an Inspector finds that the boiler, pressure vessel or nuclear installation is not in safe working condition, or is not provided with the necessary safety appurtenances, or if the appurtenances are improperly arranged, the inspector shall immediately notify the owner or user, and the person in charge of the boiler, of the code violations.
+He shall report the same to the Manager of Boiler Safety Program.
 The owner and/or user shall not operate it or permit it to be operated, until such Certificate has been granted or restored.

 10.0 Safety and Relief Valves and Rupture disks.